nkarisan/Maximum-Cut/README.md

 #### Flow of the program
 First, Dual scaling algorithm will be run on a randomly generated graph (using the given input size).
-In the next step, the user can choose to run the bruteforce on the graph.
+In the next step, the user can choose to run the bruteforce algorithm on the graph.
 Optimum values for each method will be printed in the console.

 Finally, a plot will be created which demonstrates internal